 The Institution of Lighting Professionals has also produced a useful light pollution advice leaflet.
-Download ILP guidance [pdf] 382KB.
+Visit the ILP website for further guidance.

 You have two options - mediation or formal complaint.

 You can contact Ashford Mediation Service (AMS) and ask if they will contact your neighbour on your behalf requesting mediation.
 Mediation has successfully brought many neighbour disputes to a satisfactory conclusion through compromise on both sides.

 Contact the AMS on 01233 663488 or email firstname.lastname@example.org.